fullpwn/infinity/README.md

 infinity is a fork of odysseyn1x.

-infinity allows the use of Android 10 (Q) to run on your iPhone via the pongoOS bootloader.
+infinity allows the use of Android 10 (Queen Cake) to run on your iPhone via the pongoOS bootloader.

 # Features.
 Jailbreak with checkra1n